googleapis/api-linter/docs/rules/core/0135-request-name-field.md

 ---
 rule:
-  aip: 131
+  aip: 135
-  name: [core, '0131', request-name-field]
+  name: [core, '0135', request-name-field]
-  summary: Get RPCs must have a `name` field in the request.
+  summary: Delete RPCs must have a `name` field in the request.
 ---

-# Get methods: Name field
+# Delete methods: Name field

-This rule enforces that all `Get` standard methods have a `string name` field in the request message, as mandated in [AIP-131][].
+This rule enforces that all `Delete` standard methods have a `string name` field in the request message, as mandated in [AIP-135][].

 ## Details

-This rule looks at any message matching `Get*Request` and complains if either the `name` field is missing, or if it has any type other than `string`.
+This rule looks at any message matching `Delete*Request` and complains if either the `name` field is missing, or if it has any type other than `string`.

 ## Examples